Amr-Reda/ReactBooks/README.md

 2. extract the files.
 3. Change to root directory:reactnd-project-myreads-starter
 4. Install dependencies: npm install
-5.Start the app: npm start(will open the browser on http://localhost:3000.)
+5. Start the app: npm start(will open the browser on http://localhost:3000.)

 ## Known bugs